 Amazon Prime members save more on MMIZOO’s at-home blood pressure monitor than other monitors, helping anyone on a budget with a Prime membership.
 Beyond the price, MMIZOO also has features similar to the higher-end monitors we’ve seen.

 With two separate 90-point sets, you can store data from your blood pressure readings in dual-user mode.
 While that’s helpful, one of the best features of MMIZOO’s blood pressure monitor is its ergonomic use.

 The monitor is built into the cuff.
 Slap it on your wrist, fire it up, and wait no more than one minute to see results.
 It should be noted that since most blood pressure monitors go on your upper arm, results may vary.

 iHealth Neo Wireless blood pressure monitor — Best for iOS users

-To integrate at-home blood pressure monitoring with your life, as an iOS user, iHealth has the best solution.
-Information is sent straight to your phone, giving you access to all your readings to share with your doctor easily.
+To integrate at-home blood pressure monitoring with your life, iHealth has the best solution for iOS users.
+Information is sent straight to your iPhone, giving you access to all your readings to share with your doctor.

 MDF Iconica professional blood pressure monitor — Best for precise accuracy

 Blood pressure monitors aren’t 100% accurate.
-They can’t be.
 There are too many variables at play.
 MDF gets as close to precision as possible, with German-engineered parts and a specialized gauge for readings.

-It’s not going to send information to your phone or log data, which is the only downside.
+The only downside is that this device can’t send information to your phone or log data.
 This is as close as you can get to hospital-grade readings at home at a premium price.
 If you’re looking for trends in your blood pressure, these readings will help you identify them easily.

 MDF includes a lifetime calibration guarantee and a pediatric cuff with your purchase.
 It’s a heavier blood pressure monitor than the others on this list, but MDF doesn’t play second fiddle to any other gauge we’ve reviewed today.